jbool24/Surprise/README.md

 # Surprise

-an app that both users sign up for and the bars/restaurants/businesses can provide limited time events to users based on either their location or by them activity requesting them.
+App that both users sign up for and the bars/restaurants/businesses can provide limited time events to users based on either their location or by them activity requesting them.

+Dependencies:

+Express
+MySQL
+Sequelize